Anthropology

 Considers how extraterrestrial imaginings provide a cultural mirror for the treatment of beings and spaces here on Earth.
 Recontextualizes core anthropological concepts such as kinship, religion, and social structure by extending them beyond our home planet.
 Explores diverse perspectives, including Indigenous cosmologies, that understand the celestial as neither alien nor outer.
 Examines parallels between historical imperialism, contemporary space projects, and speculative non-Earthling human societies.
 Integrates scholarly, multimedia, and science fiction materials to engage topics such as subversive science communities, defining life and intelligence, body and labor relations, treaties and boundaries, extractive and settler colonialisms, climate change and escapism, and utopianism and immortality.

 Explores research on youth as a window onto broader questions of identity, agency, inequity, and social transformation in the contemporary world.
 Youth and children move between families and nations; claim belonging to divergent communities; create and transform senses of self; and navigate power hierarchies related to age, race, gender, class, ethnicity, sexuality, and citizenship.
 Highlights the experiences of young people in contexts of insecurity shaped by globalization and neoliberal capitalism.
 Attends to culturally specific meanings of youth and childhood.
 Draws on theoretical approaches to agency, subjectivity, and power in anthropology and discusses methodological and ethical issues in ethnographic research with youth.
 Topics may include self and personhood; labor and waithood; migration, family, and citizenship; gender, sexuality, and romance; media and activism; creativity and (re)making worlds in diverse cultural contexts including Latin America, Asia, Oceania, and Africa.
+This course originates in Anthropology and is crosslisted with: Latin American Studies.
 (Same as: LACL 3720)

 Considers how embodiment—the lived experience of inhabiting a body—offers unique insight into a variety of social and political issues.
 Explores the body as a layered terrain of social, moral, political, biocultural, and historical forces.
 Examines the body as a site of power; as cultivated through techniques and discipline; as constitutive of personhood and identity; as a material, biological, and organic entity; and as a locus of experience, wisdom, and subjectivity.
 Topics vary but include: racialized, gendered, and classed dimensions of embodiment; critical disability studies; technological and biomedical enhancement; pain and pleasure; mindfulness, somatic therapy, and psychosomatic experience; sex and sexuality; affect and the sensorium; religious discipline and piety; self-expression and performance; and body/non-human/environment relations.